 Result and Discussion

 Eighteen genotypes were sown in Randomized Block Design (RBD) with 3 replications for evaluation against sucking insect pests’ complex.
 Observations on population density of sucking pests were recorded at 10 days intervals, starting with 10 days old transplanted rice.
 Sample unit was individual plant and 10 randomly selected plants were observed in every plot.
 Total numbers of white ears were also recorded at the dough stage of the crop.
-Incidence of insect pests on genotypes during Kharif 2022 and 2023 was studies.
+Incidence of insect pests on genotypes during Kharif 2022 and 2023 was studied.
 The seasonal average population of Nilaparvata lugens, commonly known as the brown planthopper, varied significantly across different paddy genotypes.
 The population density of brown planthoppers per plant ranged from a high of 20.71 hoppers on the TN-1 genotype to a low of 1.08 hoppers on the MTU 1060 genotype.
 Among the tested paddy genotypes, MTU 1060 recorded the lowest brown planthopper density, indicating it was the least preferred by the pest.
 Close behind were the genotypes PTB-33 and Poornima, which had similarly low populations of 1.16 and 1.47 hoppers per plant, respectively.
 Statistical analysis showed that the differences in pest density among MTU 1060, PTB-33, and Poornima were not significant, indicating that these three genotypes exhibited similar levels of resistance to brown planthopper infestation.
 Murty et al. (1988) also screened traditional paddy cultivars for resistance to brown planthopper in Madhya Pradesh, in 1987 and reported cultivars namely Anjania, Badidhan, Badshah Bhog, Bangoli 3, Budiya Bomko, Bansbhira, Barhi, Barik safed, Basangi, Lal Basant, Bataru, Benwar, Bewara, Baspatri and Chapdo to be resistant to BPH.
 In present tests the cultivar Badshah Bhog was also evaluated, however, its performance was not at par with the least susceptible entries.
 Chen et al. (1991) investigated several rice varieties in China for their resistance to Nilaparvata lugens.
 They reported good resistance in Indica strain IR 36.
 In present trials the IR 36 was also evaluated but its performance was not equivalent to the least preferred entries.
 Genotype Mahamaya was reported to be least susceptible in trials conducted by Oudhia et al. (1999) which do not match with the present rating, probably due to the fact that an altogether different range of entries has been evaluated that show promise as on date.
 Genotype Kranti suffered from moderate population of brown planthopper which is in conformity to the findings of Bhogadhi et al. (2015) who also reported the genotype to be moderately resistant.
 The resistant and susceptible checks used in the present experiment have been much studied earlier by several scientists.
 Genotype TN-1 has been reported to be susceptible by Chen et al. (1991), Nanda et al. (1999), Alice and Sujatha (2001) and Alagar et al. (2007).
 Workers like Bhattacharya et al. (1983), Kushwah et al. (1986), Reddy and Mishra (1995b), Suresh et al. (1999), Mandloi et. al. (2018) , Mai et al. (2017) etc have conducted field screening trials against rice sucking insect pests with different plant material which is not directly comparable to the present findings.

 Table 1: Seasonal mean population density/plant of Nilaparvata lugens on different varieties of paddy